GradedJestRisk/db-training/RDBMS/PostgreSQL/performance/memory/memory.md

 Which include Linux memory survey https://utcc.utoronto.ca/~cks/space/blog/linux/LinuxMemoryStats

 To choose how much RAM to allocate https://pgtune.leopard.in.ua/

-Cache is at two levels: PG cache and OS cache https://dev.to/franckpachot/postgresql-double-buffering-understand-the-cache-size-in-a-managed-service-oci-2oci
+Cache is at two levels:
+- PG cache
+- OS cache
+https://dev.to/franckpachot/postgresql-double-buffering-understand-the-cache-size-in-a-managed-service-oci-2oci

 Connection metadata are not freed (unless connexion is closed ) and can cause memory leak